frederic-perez/AmE-dictionary/data/dictionary.md

 __steadiness__
 __steady__ _adj_ :five: __1__ Firm in position or place; fixed. __2__ Direct and unfaltering; sure. __3__ Free or almost free from change, variation, or fluctuation; uniform: a steady increase in value; a steady breeze. __4__ Not easily excited or upset: steady nerves. __5__ Unwavering, as in purpose; steadfast. __6__ Reliable; dependable. __7__ Temperate; sober.
 __steady-eddy__
-__stealth van__ _Stealth vans look like a normal Transit van, so you can park on the street, put signs on saying you’re a plumber or whatever and no one would notice._
+__stealth camping__ _n_ _(US)_ Camping out of sight on land not designated as a campsite, especially on land not used for habitation, agriculture etc. _Stealth vans look like a normal Transit van, so you can park on the street, put signs on saying you’re a plumber or whatever and no one would notice._
 __stealthy__
 __steam-pop phenomenon__
-__steamer trunk__ _A steamer trunk lay opened by the couch._
+__steamer trunk__ _n_ A small trunk originally designed to fit under the bunk of a steamship cabin. _A steamer trunk lay opened by the couch._
 __steamrolled__ _v_
 __steed__ _n_ :two::hammer: (steeds)
 __steel drum__ _n_ :two::hammer: